 It is important that you get the "feel" of your Malibu boat's steering system.
 Turn the wheel from full left to full right, and make sure the rudder is turning accordingly.
 The system should operate freely and smoothly.
+See Malibu Exclusive Adjustable Rudder System in Chapter 3 for rudder adjustment.

 Notice: It is normal for your Malibu steering to pull slightly to the right under normal driving conditions.
-The boat will pull straight while skier is under tow.